edisonchy/Monte-Carlo-vs-unbeatable-roullete-strategy/README.md

 | Column                        |              12 |  12/38 = 31.58% |   26/38 = 68.42% |    2:1 |         −5.26% |
 | Red/Black, Odd/Even, High/Low |              18 |  18/38 = 47.37% |   20/38 = 52.63% |    1:1 |         −5.26% |

-This shows that choosing a 2:1 bet does not remove the casino’s edge.
+This shows that choosing a 2:1 bet exclusively does not yeild an edge for the player.
 The player may win more often on columns or dozens than on straight-up numbers, but the payout is lower to compensate for the higher probability of winning.

 For example, a straight-up bet has a low chance of winning but a high payout of 35:1.
 A column bet has a higher chance of winning but only pays 2:1.
 In both cases, the expected value remains negative.

-The Fibonacci system also does not change this expected value.
+The Fibonacci system does not change the expected value of roulette.
 It only changes the size and timing of the bets.
-Increasing the stake after losses may make short-term recovery seem more likely, but it does not change the probability of each spin or the house edge.
-Instead, it increases variance, meaning the player may experience many small wins but still faces the risk of a large loss when a long losing streak occurs.
-This issue will be discussed later in the analysis.
+Each spin still has the same probability of winning or losing, and the house edge remains unchanged.
+However, the system does affect the **variance** of the player’s results by creating a pattern of many small wins or recoveries, while still exposing the player to the risk of occasional large losses.
+This will be discussed later in the analysis.

 ### 3
 each trade is independant of one another